 attribute to experiment and find the best way to display your

-To learn more about the styles and settings, see this style reference.
+To learn more about the styles and settings, see the quick style reference.

 The options will vary from those available in ArcGIS Online and ArcGIS Enterprise.

 - Click OK to commit your changes or click Cancel.
-(You can also click Undo to revert the style after clicking OK.)
+(If necessary, click Undo to revert the style after clicking OK.)

 There are some considerations when using smart mapping capabilities in the extension.